 There are two lectures per week, Monday at 11:00 and Tuesday at 11:00.
-Each student also has one examples class in that period.
+In 2017-18 these will be held in the Roscoe Building, Theatre B. Each student also has one examples class in that period.
+In 2017-18 the examples classes will be in G41 in the Kilburn Building.
 See the organizational part of the notes and the timetable for more detail.

 Detailed notes will be distributed, but the following texts may also be useful.
 All can be found in the University library.